slmichetti/reference/javascript/DOM/updatingContent.md

 The means by which browswers decide which CSS property values are the most relevant to an element and, therefore, will be applied.

-Least specific: rules in a stylesheet
+* Least specific: rules in a stylesheet/n
-More specific:  rules in a <style>tag
+* More specific:  rules in a <style> tag /n
-Most specific: rules in a tag's style attribute
+* Most specific: rules in a tag's <style> attribute

 Basically, the closer the style rule is to an element, the more specific it is.
 For example, a rule in a style attribute on an element will override a style rule for that element in a CSS stylesheet.
 There is also the specificity of the type of selector being used.
 An _ID_ is more specific than a class.